NitinJoshi10/Machine-Learning-Specialisation-2023/README.md

 By completing this Specialization, you will acquire essential concepts and practical skills to apply machine learning to solve real-world problems.
 If you are looking to start a career in machine learning or break into AI, this Machine Learning Specialization is an ideal place to start.

-# Courses in this specialization.
+# Courses in this specialization

 The first course focuses on Supervised Machine Learning: Regression and Classification.
 You will learn how to create machine learning models in Python using popular libraries such as NumPy and scikit-learn.
 Additionally, you will build and train supervised machine learning models for prediction and binary classification tasks, including linear and logistic regression.